clux/kubecon2020/kubecon-talk.md

 as a result; client-go > 100K LOC (without vendoring)

-and i'm not trying to judge here. this is great. the fact that everything looks the same is what enables `kubectl` to provide such a consistent interface.
+and again i'm not trying to judge here. this is great. the fact that everything looks the same in here, is what enables `kubectl` to provide such a consistent interface.

 ### api endpoints
 url consistency lets us make easy mappings between types and urls